Jemeni11/TalesTrove/README.md

 > [!NOTE]
 >
-> You must enable Developer Mode in your browser.
+> You must enable Developer Mode in Chrome/Chromium.

 > [!NOTE]
 >